bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/Flowrate_2pRIi0qVuHuO00025QrE$V/Documentation.md

-The actual operational fluid flowrate.
+The flowrate of the fluid.